-Each Fellow will be issued a personalised Australia Awards Fellowship branded certificate.
+Each Fellow will be issued a personalised Australia Awards Fellowship branded certificate at the completion of their Fellowship.

-AHOs are asked to complete and forward the "Certificate Information" template that is available at Fellowships Brand Assets - Australia Awards to the Fellowship Secretariat at least four (4) weeks before finalisation of the Fellowship to allow certificates to be dispatched to the AHO for distribution.
+AHOs are asked to complete and forward the "Fellowship Certificate Template" that is available at Fellowships Brand Assets - Australia Awards to the AAFS at least four (4) weeks before finalisation of the Fellowship to allow certificates to be dispatched to the AHO for distribution.